jayantsahewal/data-science-careers/README.md

 # Introduction
 Developed a webpage using HTML and CSS which describes some of the careers that you can pursue when you complete your data science degree.
+You can view the page [here](https://jayantsahewal.github.io/data-science-careers/)

 # Design choices
 * I used only 3 - 4 colors (sometimes using them for the foreground and sometimes using the same color for the background to keep the focus on the content while keeping the page aesthetically pleasing.